richelbilderbeek/the_richel_setup/README.md

    in release mode is a prerequisite for profiling.
  * demonstrates the functions `is_odd` and `calc_mean`.
 These are the functions we are interested in

-The demonstration of the functions of interested is very short.
+The demonstration of the functions of interested is short.
 This is because of clarity only.
 In the end, this is the spot where to start your numerical calculations.

 #### `the_richel_setup.pro`